Chapter 0:

 As she strolled along the edge of the woods, arms folded behind her back, hooves scuffing through the leaves, something flickered at the corner of her eye.

-And in front of it crouched a man, frowning, tapping furiously at some rattling board, growling in frustration:
+In front of it crouched a young man, frowning as he tapped furiously at some rattling board.

-The veil thickened again, the border between worlds closing, and soon the house was gone.
+Suddenly, the veil thickened, the border between worlds closing again, and soon the house was gone.

-But the following night she crept back, more deliberately this time, waiting in the brush for the mist to thin.
+The following night she crept back, more deliberately this time, waiting in the brush for the mist to thin again.

-When at last she peered toward the house, it still lay in darkness.
+When the time had finally come, she peered toward the house again, but it still lay in darkness.

 “Hmm… sleeping already?”

-Suddenly came a muffled sound, a rustle, a thud, and then a sharp, frightened chirp.
+Suddenly came a muffled sound.
+A rustle, a thud, then a sharp, frightened chirp.

-A bird had fallen from its nest above the roof, landing squarely on the windowsill below.
+Something had fallen from the roof, landing squarely on the windowsill below.

 Melissa craned her neck through the undergrowth for a better look.

-His dark brown hair fell in loose strands to his shoulders, his gray-blue eyes wide as he regarded the trembling bird with bewilderment.
+His dark brown hair fell in loose strands to his shoulders, his blue eyes wided as he regarded the trembling bird with bewilderment.

-He carefully scooped it into his hands, carried it into the kitchen, laid it in a breadbasket, and sprinkled crumbs.
+The man carefully scooped it into his hands and carried it into the kitchen.

-Moments later she saw him step outside, dig in the soil, pull out a worm, and return triumphant.
+Moments later she saw him digging up the earth, pull out a worm, and return triumphant.

-In the end he nursed the bird until it was ready to fly, and when he set it free, it promptly left him a parting gift on his head.
+When it was set free, it promptly left him a parting gift on his head after vanishing into the sky.

-Melissa stifled a laugh behind her hand, her eyes sparkling with mischief, and yet, something warm stirred in her chest as she saw him laugh anyway.
+Melissa stifled a laugh behind her hand, her eyes sparkling with mischief.

-The more she watched, the stronger the feeling grew.
+The more she watched, the stronger that feeling grew.

 It was no longer just amusement, no longer just distraction.

-“…It must get lonely, living out here all by yourself, doesn’t it?” the stranger cooed, leaning close, her hand brushing his arm.
+“You bought this house so far away from the rest of the village, it must get lonely here, doesn’t it?” the stranger cooed, leaning close, her hand brushing his arm.

 She snapped her fingers and a gust of wind tore through the veil, vines curling around the visitor’s ankles.